Template and InstanceType Management

 -

 Next you can select the instance type you would like to use.
-There are Red Hat provided instance types by default, or you can create your own.
-If you hover over a provided instance type you can see a description of it’s intended use.
+There are Red Hat provided instance types by default, or you can create your own for your specific use case.
+If you hover over a provided instance type you can see a description of its intended use.

 -